 - Prepare a clean work area, such as a clean counter in your kitchen or bathroom.

 - You may wish to spread several clean paper towels over your work area.

 - If you change your dressing in the kitchen, do not leave food on the counter.

-- Gather the supplies you need for your dressing change, including:
+- Gather the supplies you need for your dressing change.

 - An antiseptic, such as alcohol prep pads and swabs or Betadine swabs.
 Some health professionals recommend chlorhexidine.
-Your health professional will tell you which type of antiseptic he or she prefers.
+Your health professional will tell you which type of antiseptic is preferred.